ozontech/testo/docs/how-to.md

 Standard `go test` flags such as `-parallel`, `-count` and `-timeout` apply unchanged - Testo tests are regular Go tests underneath.

+### Hooks and parallel sub-tests

-`AfterEach` and `AfterAll` still run for parallel tests, but `AfterEach` is deferred to the end of the test body - if the test has parallel sub-tests, the hook runs BEFORE they finish:
+`AfterEach` and `AfterAll` still run for parallel tests, but `AfterEach` is deferred to the end of the test body.
+If the test has parallel sub-tests, the hook runs BEFORE they finish:

 ```go